gitanshwadhwa28/gitanshwadhwa28.github.io/content/about.md

 draft: false
 ---

->i'm a junior at **Cluster Innovation Centre, University of Delhi**, currently pursuing a Bachelor's degree in Information Technology and Mathematical Innovations.
+>I'm a junior at **Cluster Innovation Centre, University of Delhi**, currently pursuing a Bachelor's degree in Information Technology and Mathematical Innovations.

 ### You can also find me on:
 * [Leetcode](https://leetcode.com/gitanshwadhwa/)